 Image: Let's Rock Southampton

-As well as completing and submitting the application form, you also need to submit -
+As well as completing the application form, you also need to submit:

 Image: Southampton Mela Festival

 If your application successfully passes through the ESAG, you will be sent confirmation from Southampton City Council’s Events Team.